datacarpentry/astronomy-python/_extras/guide.md

 * The key take away from the CMD presentation is that GD-1 is a globular cluster which means all of the stars formed at the same time.
 Therefore we expect the stars in GD-1 to follow a single, tight isochrone, the main sequence of which we can easily identify.

 * We did have to manipulate the MIST isochrone to get it from what is available for download to what we read in.
-This is too much detail for the curriculum, but the process is detailed in the curriculum repository in _extras/calculating_MIST_isochrone.md if you or a learner is interested.
+This is too much detail for the curriculum, but the process is detailed in [Making the Isochrone Dataframe](/calculating_MIST_isochrone/) if you or a learner is interested.

 * In the original paper, they use an idiosyncratic function to define the boundaries of the isochrone filter.
 The intention is to define a polygon that gets wider as g increases, to reflect increasing uncertainty.
 For this exercise we will be using a simplified version which is a constant offset from the isochrone.